-University of Maine at Farmington Interim President Joseph McDonnell was most recently a Professor of Policy, Planning and Management in the Muskie School of Public Service at the University of Southern Maine (USM), where he previously served as Dean of the College of Management and Human Services, and later as USM Provost.
+McDonnell had most recently been a Professor of Policy, Planning and Management in the Muskie School of Public Service at the University of Southern Maine (USM), where he previously served as Dean of the College of Management and Human Services, and later as USM Provost.

-Before his service at USM, McDonnell was Interim Dean of the School of Business and was Research Professor at Stony Brook University in New York.
+Before his service at USM, McDonnell was Interim Dean of the School of Business and was a Research Professor at Stony Brook University in New York.
 He has also held senior leadership positions in the private sector.

 Office of the President